 Oscar A. Garcia-Johnson, B.A.
 University of La Verne; M.A., Ph.D.
 Fuller Theological Seminary.
-Assistant Professor of Systematic Theology.
+Associate Dean for the Center for the Study of Hispanic Church and Community and Associate Professor of Theology and Latino/a Studies

 George T. Givens, B.A.
 University of Northern Colorado; M.A.
-Talbot School of Theology, Biola University.
-Instructor in New Testament Studies.
+Talbot School of Theology, Biola University; Th.D.
+Duke University.
+Assistant Professor of New Testament Studies.

 John Goldingay, B.A.
 University of Oxford; Ph.D.
 University of Nottingham; D.D.
-Archbishop of Canterbury at Lambeth.
+Archbishop of Canterbury at

+Lambeth.
 David Allan Hubbard Professor of Old Testament.